 When we think of iconic places in South America, the magical Galápagos Islands always make the list.
 But what is the most recognisable landmark on this archipelago?
 Kicker Rock, also known locally as León Dormido, probably fits the bill.

-Jutting out from the sea below, this epic rock formation is a hugely popular site in the archipelago, visited by divers and snorkellers alike.
+Jutting out from the sea below, this epic rock formation is a hugely popular site in the archipelago, visited by land-hoppers and cruises alike.
 It is one of the most likely spots to see hammerhead sharks in the whole national park.
 Easily identifiable for its distinctive shape, it is also possible to swim in the rock channel.

 5. El Peñól de Guatapé, Colombia